The Ultimate Hikers Guide To Climbing Mount Kinabalu

 Anyone within the age group from 10 to 70 years with good health and fitness level can do this.

-What is the ideal time to hike Mount Kinabalu?
+What is the best time to hike Mount Kinabalu?

 The best time to climb is from March to September.
 It is then pretty dry, the weather is nice, and gives a clear view.
 However, hiking is possible almost throughout the year.